apecloud/kubeblocks/docs/user_docs/kubeblocks-for-milvus-database/manage-milvus.md

 KubeBlocks supports the management of Milvus.

-In this chapter, we take Qdrant as an example to show how to manage vector databases with KubeBlocks.
 Before you start, [install kbcli](./../installation/install-with-kbcli/install-kbcli.md) and [install KubeBlocks](./../installation/install-with-kbcli/install-kubeblocks-with-kbcli.md).

 ## Create a cluster

 ***Steps***

-1. Execute the following command to create a Qdrant cluster.
+1. Execute the following command to create a Milvus cluster.
 You can change the `cluster-definition` value as any other databases supported.

    ```bash
    kbcli cluster create milvus --cluster-definition=milvus